hellory4n/libtrippin/README.md

 ## Usage

-Just add all the `.hpp`/`.cpp` files in `trippin/` to your project
+Just add all the `.hpp`/`.cpp` files from `trippin/` to your project

-If you have debug builds make sure you have `DEBUG` defined (it doesn't change a whole lot but i mean why not)

 On Linux make sure you linked the math library `-lm`

+libtrippin also uses [backward-cpp](https://github.com/bombela/backward-cpp) for better stack traces, it'll compile by default but it's recommended you do extra setup on Linux:
+- install binutils dev packages (e.g. `sudo apt install binutils-dev`)
+- link with `bfd` and `dl`
+- define `BACKWARD_HAS_BFD=1` (if you have libtrippin as a different project/static library, it has to be defined there) It should work automatically on Windows.

 If some for reason you want to use engineer then [read this](./engineerbuild/README.md)